pipplo/PipTube/Readme.md

 The leanback interface is easily navigated with the up, down, left, and right buttons.
 Ok can be used to make selections or play/pause a movie.

-=== Known Issues ===
+##Known Issues

-- Certain media center buttons like 'Back' are linked to keyboard shortcuts.
+* Certain media center buttons like 'Back' are linked to keyboard shortcuts.
 Pressing Back on your remote will exit the plugin, NOT go back in leanback.

-- You can use the keyboard to search, but since 'Backspace' is used by Media Center to go back a menu you can't really use Backspace whiel in leanback.
+* You can use the keyboard to search, but since 'Backspace' is used by Media Center to go back a menu you can't really use Backspace whiel in leanback.
 I hope to fix this

-- There is some problem on MediaCenter 64 bit where Leanback will only work properly once.
+* There is some problem on MediaCenter 64 bit where Leanback will only work properly once.
 If the flash plugin is cached then you will get an error message.
 To workaround this the plugin will look for a  watch_as3*.swf file in the temporary internet files directory and delete it.

-=== Installation ===
+##Installation

 * Download PipTubeSetup.msi
 * Run the installer